 3. SMF responds by Nsmf_PDUSession_CreateSMContext Responsed message or Nsmf_PDUSession_UpdateSMContext Response.

-4. SMF informs PCF of the satellite backhaul by including Satellite Backhaul Category in Npcf_SMPolicyControl_Update Request during SM Policy Association Establishment as specified in TS 23.502 [3] clause 4.16.4.
+4. SMF informs PCF of the satellite backhaul by including Satellite Backhaul Category in Npcf_SMPolicyControl_Create Request during SM Policy Association Establishment as specified in TS 23.502 [3] clause 4.16.4 or Npcf_SMPolicyControl_Update Request during SM Policy Association Modification as specified in TS23.502[3] clause 4.16.5.

-The PCF takes the initial policy decision based on the information that it has received so far but at this point, the PCF is not yet aware of any dynamic changes in the observed backhaul delay.
+The PCF takes the policy decision based on the information that it has received so far but at this point, the PCF is not yet aware of any dynamic changes in the observed backhaul delay.

+Based on the Satellite Backhaul Category, the PCF may indicate SMF to activate QoS monitoring in the PCC rules

-5. Since SMF knows based on indication received from the AMF in step 2 that satellite backhaul is used, the SMF initiates GTP-U path monitoring as specified in clause 5.33.3.3 of TS 23.501 [2], no matter whether the GTP-U path is over a satellite backhaul with dynamical delay.
+5. Since SMF knows based on indication received from the AMF in step 2 that satellite backhaul is used, and/or based on the received PCC rules, the SMF initiates GTP-U path monitoring as specified in clause 5.33.3.3 of TS 23.501 [2], no matter whether the GTP-U path is over a satellite backhaul with dynamical delay.

 NOTE 1: The SMF need not request echo procedure for every PDU session of every UE that are served by the same gNB.